coderefinery/cmake/_episodes/05-language-constructs.md

 teaching: 10
 exercises: 0
 questions:
-  - "Is CMake a full-fledged programming language?"
+  - Is CMake a full-fledged programming language?
 objectives:
-  - "Learn how to set and print variables."
+  - Learn how to set and print variables.
-  - "Learn how to avoid code repetition."
+  - Learn how to avoid code repetition.
 keypoints:
-  - "CMake allows you to structure your code to avoid code repetition."
+  - CMake allows you to structure your code to avoid code repetition.
 ---

 ## Branching

 Note the unusual parentheses in `else()` and `endif()`: